bayganik/mmECS_RaceCar_Example/README.md

 # Race Car Example using my managed ECS  (mmECS)
-This is a simple and interactive Unity3d example project to show how to use mmECS (Entity Component System).
+This is a simple and interactive Unity3d (2017 version) example project to show how to use mmECS (Entity Component System).
 This (ECS) Framework specifically made for C# and Unity, using unity event manager to register and listen when certain code needs to be executed.

 This example aims to demonstrate :